Voigtländer Expands Nokton Classic 35mm F1.4 Lineup with RF and Z Mount Options

 Both RF and Z-mount versions use the same double-Gauss optical formula: eight elements in six groups.

 Although the lens incorporates modern optical technologies, including ultra-high-refractive glass, Cosina intentionally left some spherical aberration uncorrected to recreate the softer, more delicate rendering of vintage optics, especially at and near wide-open apertures.
-The company says this helps produce pleasing out-of-focus transitions (bokeh).
+The company says this contributes to pleasing out-of-focus transitions (bokeh).
 Stopping down increases sharpness and changes the lens’s character, giving photographers flexibility in rendering.

 The aperture is a 10-blade, highly circular design to produce more attractive, rounded highlights from point light sources when stopped down.